ccycle/formulative/formulative-examples/visualization-scripts/README.md

 Exporting output/_query_result.csv ..
 ````

-The `-q` option can be used to apply the given string to the pandas [query](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.query.html) function to search for results.
+The `-q` option can be used to search for results (see [pandas.DataFrame.query](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.query.html) for syntax).

 Example: